 NSN Cycling Team

 NSN Cycling Team is a UCI ProTeam registered in Switzerland and managed by Kjell Carlström.
 Founded in 2015, the organisation raced for several seasons as Israel Premier Tech and held WorldTour status from 2020 to 2022 before returning to the ProTeam level.
 The Israel branded identity also brought challenges, with growing political sensitivity and reputational debate after Israel's invasion of Gaza.
 Now rebranded as NSN Cycling Team, the project continues with a mix of experience and emerging talent, targeting major WorldTour starts via wildcard invitations.
 Key riders include Biniam Girmay, Stephen Williams and Jake Stewart.
-Discover NSN Cycling Team’s riders, race calendar and recent results on this page.

 Full official team name and common short name

-NSN Cycling Team; commonly “NSN”.
+NSN Cycling Team; commonly “NSN” which is also the UCI identifier.

 Team category and status